Space: Above and Beyond: Criticism

-International broadcasts

 Other media

 Space: Above and Beyond was released on DVD in the United States and Canada by 20th Century Fox as a set of five DVD-10 discs on November 8, 2005.
 Episodes feature closed captioning, and the set also contains some of the original television promotional advertisements for the series.
-Certain pressings feature a distorted image of the Babylon 5 space station—which is unrelated to and does not appear in the series—on the discs' title screens.
+Certain pressings feature a distorted image of the Babylon 5 space station, which is unrelated to and does not appear in the series, on the discs' title screens.

 In 2011, Space: Above and Beyond was released on Region 2 PAL DVD in Germany by KSM GmbH.

 In April 2012, Space: Above and Beyond was released on Region 2 PAL DVD in the UK by Fremantle Media / Medium Rare Entertainment.
-It contained a new documentary, cast interviews, some episode commentaries, galleries and deleted scenes.
+It contained a new documentary, cast interviews, some episode commentaries, galleries, and deleted scenes.
 The pilot episode is included in the full season set but has also been released separately with just a commentary.

-There were several books and comic books released based on the show's episodes.
+There were several books and comic books released as well based on the show's episodes.